cawasser/rccst/README.md

 Read all about the API [here](/docs/api/index.html).

-## Future Plans
+## Things We've Already Done

-There are many things we want to learn to do, and we are trying to use this repo to learn them:
+There are lots of things we wanted to learn more about, and we've done that:

 1. [X] [Combine back into a single server](/docs/single-server.md)
 2. [X] [Push data from the server](/docs/data-push.md)